tusen-ai/naive-ui/src/form/demos/enUS/custom-rule.demo.md

 # Custom Rules

-Sometimes builtin triggers don't meet you demand.
-You can custom you valiation by setting custom trigger in rules and manually trigger the validation.
+Sometimes builtin triggers don't meet your needs.
+You can customize these validations by setting a custom trigger in the rules and manually triggering the validation.

 ```html
 <n-form :model="model" ref="formRef" :rules="rules">